[ sound sculpture / musical instrument ]

-Initially conceived as an abstract mechanism capable of producing musical patterns, Kyklophonon was intended to be a part of my diploma project for the Architecture Department of the Aristotle University of Thessaloniki.
+Initially conceived as an abstract mechanism capable of producing musical patterns, Kyklophonon was intended to be a virtual part of my Architecture diploma project.
 Such a device would be the physical equivalent to the digital sequencer: an artifact that can produce numberless musical sequences through a manipulation of its physical parts.

 This project eventually led to the full scale design and fabrication of an original musical instrument.
 With a main body cut out of plywood, standing on four iron columns, embodying saz strings, ball bearings, fishing weights and piezoelectric transducers, the Kyklophonon incorporates a number of peculiar mechanisms that can be either manually handled or automated.